 Materials and Craftsmanship

 Despite Citizen’s competitive prices, the brand always uses top-notch materials in its watches.
-Each Eco-Drive watch features stainless steel case and a scratch-resistant crystal.
+Each Eco-Drive watch features a stainless steel case and a scratch-resistant crystal.
 Design-wise, the Citizen Eco-Drive watches offer various options for different styles, lifestyles, and design preferences.

 From dress watches to aviation, diving, and field timepieces, the Citizen Eco-Drive series has everything you need and desire in a watch.
 Needless to say, every watch with the Eco-Drive movement is sturdy, stylish, and environmentally friendly.

-Here are three of our favourite Eco-Drive watches.
+Here are three of our favourite Eco-Drive watches:

 Citizen Eco-Drive Promaster Satellite Wave GPS

 When it comes to watches with GPS capabilities, the Citizen Eco-Drive Promaster Satellite Wave GPS is a pro.